WICG/client-hints-infrastructure/README.md

   - Browsers are free to take privacy-enhancing heuristics into account when deciding to respect the server's opt-in to receive them.
 Similar heuristics can also be used when deciding what values to send.
-* Accept-CH-Lifetime persistence should not outlast other types of origin state
-  - Browsers typically provide their users with means to clear state regarding certain origins: for example, ways to delete the cache for an origin or clear its cookies.
-When users take such an action, it is likely that they want to get rid of all of the implicit state that the browser may hold regarding that origin.
-Since the `Accept-CH-Lifetime` opt-in holds origin state in the browser for a a period of predetermined time, its associated state needs to be similarly evicted when users take such actions.

 # Motivation and trade-offs